pushpay-labs/semantic-versioning-analyzer/README.md

 - `settings`
   - `ruleOverrides` - Provides overrides for individual rules (see below).
 - `nuget`
   - `repositoryUrl` - The URL to the Nuget feed where the existing assembly is published.
+Mutually exclusive with `packageSource`.
+  - `packageSource` - The name of the Nuget package source where the existing assembly is published.
+Mutually exclusive with `repositoryUrl`.

 ## Built-in Rules